Academic Integrity Policy

 Processing Misconduct Cases

 Category 1 & 2 cases – If an instructor discovers a case of academic misconduct, they will complete the relevant part of the Academic Misconduct Report form, assigning both a Category of misconduct and a penalty, and send the report to both the student and the Dean’s Office.
 If the academic misconduct does not occur in a class, the Dean will assign a faculty member to investigate and make a decision within five (5) working days, on whether to submit an Academic Misconduct Report form.
 The student has the right to appeal.
-If the student chooses to appeal, they have five (5) working days* to notify the Dean’s Office.
-Upon receiving the appeal from the student, the Dean’s Office will arrange a meeting within ten (10) working days*, that will include the Dean or their designee, student, instructor or faculty member, two members from the Academic Standing and Student Rights Committee (ASSR Committee) and a representative from the Dean’s Office to keep minutes.
-The student’s advisor and others could be invited depending on the circumstances.
+If the student chooses to appeal, they have five (5) working days to notify the Dean’s Office.
+Upon receiving the appeal from the student, the Dean’s Office will arrange a meeting within ten (10) working days, that will include the Dean or their designee, student, instructor or faculty member, two members from the Academic Standing and Student Rights Committee (ASSR Committee) and a representative from the Dean’s Office to keep minutes.
+The student’s advisor and others may be invited depending on the circumstances.
 Only the Dean or their designee, and the members of the Academic Standing and Student Rights Committee will have a vote.
 The members of the committee will have the options of dismissing the case, reducing the Category of misconduct and/or penalty, confirming the Category of misconduct and penalty, or increasing the Category of misconduct and/or penalty.
-The decision of this committee is final.
 The disposition of the appeal will be communicated to the student, instructor or faculty member, and advisor, and recorded on the Academic Misconduct Report form, by the Dean’s Office.
 The Dean’s Office will maintain a record of all misconduct cases and appeals.

 Category 3 cases - If a case of academic misconduct is reported and could be considered a Category 3 misconduct, the Dean will assign a faculty member to investigate and submit a report within five (5) working days, on whether the misconduct rises to the level of Category 3.
 If a Category 3 misconduct is reported to the Dean’s Office, the Dean’s Office will arrange a meeting, within ten (10) working days, that will include the Dean or their designee, the student, the instructor or faculty member, two members from the Academic Standing and Student Rights Committee (ASSR Committee), and a representative from the Dean’s Office to keep minutes.
 The student’s advisor and others could be invited depending on the circumstances.
 Only the Dean or their designee, and the members of the Academic Standing and Student Rights Committee will have a vote.
 The members of the committee will have the options of dismissing the case, reducing the Category of misconduct and/or penalty, confirming the Category of misconduct and/or penalty, or increasing the penalty.
 The decision of the committee will take the form of a recommendation that will be sent to the President of the University.
 The President will have five (5) working days* to make a decision based on this recommendation and communicate this decision to the Dean’s Office.
 The decision of the President is final and cannot be appealed.
 The disposition of the case will be communicated to the student, instructor or faculty member, relevant members of the ASSR Committee, and advisor, and recorded on the Academic Misconduct Report form, by the Dean’s Office.
 If the decision is expulsion, then the Dean’s Office will notify the Registrar’s Office to take the necessary actions.
 The Dean’s Office will maintain a record of all misconduct cases and appeals.